fullband7/openwrt-theme-foxhound/README.md

 ### 🐦 Custom Logo

-You can easily replace the FoxHound logo with your own custom logo using one of two methods.
+You can easily replace the logo with your own custom logo using one of two methods.

 Method 1 : Edit the `header.ut` File